crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/wireless-privacy-and-integrity-methods/README.md

 Temporal Key Integrity Protocol (TKIP) was designed by the IEEE 802.11i task group and the Wi-Fi Alliance as an interim solution to replace WEP without requiring the replacement of legacy hardware.
 Under WEP it was possible to alter a packet whose content was known even if it had not been decrypted.
 The breaking of WEP had left Wi-Fi networks without viable link-layer security, and a solution was required for already deployed hardware.

-WPA (2003) primarily uses TKIP (Temporal Key Integrity Protocol) as its encryption method.
-AES was optional in WPA but not commonly supported.
+WPA (2003) primarily used TKIP as its encryption method.
 WPA2 (2004) made AES-CCMP mandatory as the encryption method, with TKIP as an optional fallback for backward compatibility.
-WPA3 mandates AES-CCMP (128-bit) for WPA3-Personal.
-WPA3-Enterprise supports AES-256-GCMP (stronger encryption for enterprise networks).
+WPA3 mandated AES-256-GCMP for WPA3-Personal and WPA3-Enterprise.

 In WPA-Personal and WPA2-Personal, the PSK (your Wi-Fi password) is used to derive encryption keys.
-In WPA3-Personal, PSK is replaced by SAE for authentication but the actual encryption in WPA3 uses AES-CCMP (AES-GCMP for enterprise).
+In WPA3-Personal, PSK is replaced by SAE for authentication but the actual encryption in WPA3 uses AES-GCMP for enterprise.

 To be able to run on legacy WEP hardware with minor upgrades, TKIP uses RC4 as its cipher.
 TKIP also provides a rekeying mechanism.
 TKIP ensures that every data packet is sent with a unique encryption key (Interim Key/Temporal Key + Packet Sequence Counter).
 Key mixing increases the complexity of decoding the keys by giving an attacker substantially less data that has been encrypted using any one key.